watzo/aksy/README.txt

 3. Known issues and limitations in this release

+* After executing the disktools.get_disklist() method the internal sysex buffer gets messed up.
+This might indicate a deeper problem with Aksy and the sampler's sysex buffer, or just be a bug in this command as Ak.Sys is using s56k sysex commands for disk related functions.

 * Win32 and Mac OS X have not seen much testing yet.

 * Multiple instances of Aksy are currently not supported.